nickhc41703/Data_332_assignments/Homework/counting_cars/readme.md

 ## How we gather the data
-- We went 3 different places that have speed radars on different days and recorded the car brand, vehicle style, starting speed, if they slow down or not.
+- We went to 30th street since it has speed radars, and went on different days and recorded the car brand, vehicle style, starting speed, if they slow down or not.
 - We also include the date and time.
+We put our data into a Google sheet, then consolidated the three data tables into a separate CSV file.

 # How our team communicate
 - We communicate daily via Snapchat.